 We carefully select and establish strong working relationship with our local trek operator to ensure safe participation by everyone.
-Our local climbing guides have extensive experience in guiding treks in Mongolia, possess intimate knowledge of the local surroundings, conditions and culture and are trained in emergency rescue.
+Our local climbing guides have extensive experience in guiding treks in Taiwan, possess intimate knowledge of the local surroundings, conditions and culture and are trained in wilderness 1st aid and emergency rescue.

 Good cardio fitness is necessary.
 There will be a certain degree of rock scree slopes to negotiate between 3600m and 4000m elevation.
 You should have the ability to trek with personal backpack load of between 3kg and 5kg for up to 12hrs or more on summit day.
 You will also be descending on scree slope that requires good endurance fitness.

 Training: Regardless of your level of fitness and physical conditions, it is advisable to train prior to embarking on a climb or trek.
 A training recommendation specific to the climb or trek will be given upon signing up.
 A good four to five months of training would be a good preparation for the trek.
 Refer to our Grading chart for an overview on the technical difficulty and fitness required for this trip.